nathangthomas/flask_blog/README.md

 ### Run flask_blog Locally
 - Type `python3 run.py` in your terminal to spin up your server.
 - Visit [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser to interact with the app.
-- Run the test suite by first shutting down your current server or specifying a new port with `--port XYZ`.
+- Run the test suite ...
-  You can then run `TEST_WATCH=1 meteor test --driver-package meteortesting:mocha` to run tests.

 ## Live App
 (This functionality is not currently set up.)